Constitution & Bylaws of

 3. Upon nomination by the church the Elder Board shall prayerfully test and consider those nominees.

-4. Those men approved by the Elder Board may then be formally appointed to the office of deacon by the laying on of hands.
+4. Those men approved by the Elder Board may then be formally appointed by the Elders.

 SECTION 4.
 DEACON COOPERATION